 When people think of huskies, one of their first thoughts is usually their loud, talkative personality.
 However, that’s not always the case.

-Huskies are usually very talkative dogs, for better and for worse.
-If your husky has suddenly stopped talking, it may be worth looking into, as it could be a sign that they are sick or depressed.
+Huskies are usually very vocal dogs, for better and for worse.
+If your husky has suddenly stopped howling, it may be worth looking into, as it could be a sign that they are sick or depressed.
 However, there’s nothing to worry about if you have a naturally quiet husky.
 In fact, you may be grateful!

 Read on to discover why huskies howl, the top reasons huskies don’t howl, and ways to get your husky to howl.